What is a hip abductor tear?

 What is the treatment for a hip abductor tear?

-Non-surgical therapies alone may be an adequate treatment measure for patients who sustain a small hip abductor tear that does not affect mobility and the tendons remain intact.
+Conservative therapies alone may be an adequate treatment measure for patients who sustain a small hip abductor tear that does not affect mobility and the tendons remain intact.
 Patients often have underlying trochanteric bursitis or hip bursitis.
-However, if a patient experiences a complete tendon rupture or non-surgical therapies are unsuccessful, surgical intervention to reattach the tendon may be necessary.
+However, if a patient experiences a complete tendon rupture or conservative therapies are unsuccessful, surgical intervention to reattach the tendon may be necessary.
 Surgical repair of a hip abductor tear can be accomplished with a minimally invasive endoscopic technique or an open surgical procedure.
-Several factors are considered, such as the patient’s age, activity level, medical history, injury severity, and recovery goals, when designing an appropriate treatment plan.
+In cases of a long-standing (chronic) tear, a reconstruction of the tendon may need to be done with allograft (cadaveric) tissue to strengthen the tendon for healing.
+Several factors are considered, such as the patient’s age, activity level, medical history, injury severity, associated injuries, tendon quality, muscle quality, and recovery goals, when designing an appropriate treatment plan.
 Dr. Ronak Mukesh Patel, orthopedic hip doctor, treats patients in Sugar Land, Pearland, and the Houston, Texas area, who have experienced a hip abductor tear and are in need of surgical repair.

 How is an endoscopic hip abductor repair performed?